-If you put your cursor on any cell containing either an Aggregation or Formula Calculation you will see the value result.
-And if you trying typing a number into either of those types of cells, then press F9, the calculation value will return-there is great comfort, not to mention safety, in knowing that an error cannot be made in the model through accidentally mistyping!
-[As to why these figures are colored differently, so NEXT and OPTIONS SECTION IN ADDENDUM (ETC. and link to it)
+If you put your cursor on any cell containing either an Aggregation or Formula Calculation, you will see the value result.
+And if you try typing a number into either of those types of cells and then press F9, the calculation value will return-there is comfort, and safety, in knowing that an error cannot be made in the model through accidentally mistyping!
+[Note that Aggregations and Formula Calculations are colored differently, as are embedded Excel functions, which you can see via the PowerExcel ribbon, Slice Options.]